Are you looking to form a new limited liability company (LLC), but you’re not sure which of the many formation services can best assist you?

 Every LLC needs to designate a registered agent to operate in compliance with the law, and 12 months of registered agent service at no cost is a great way to go about it.
 If you wanted your CorpNet package to match the features included in IncFile’s free package, you would need to add roughly $124 for the additional ten months of registered agent service IncFile gives you for free.

 The ownership group behind CorpNet has been providing business solutions since 1997, and they’ve served more than 500,000 business clients.
-IncFile’s experience level is also quite respectable, as they’ve helped form 250,000+ businesses since they opened in 2004.
+IncFile’s experience level is nearly identical, as they’ve also helped form 500,000+ businesses since they opened in 2004.

 CorpNet’s customers frequently mention how much they appreciate the excellent service they receive.
 Their support reps are easily accessed and consistently helpful, and you can contact them from 10 am to 8 pm ET on weekdays.

 IncFile’s service agents are also quite good, but they aren’t always quite as easy to get ahold of as their counterparts at CorpNet.
-It can take until the next business day for them to respond to your calls and emails at times.
+It can take until the next business day for them to respond to your calls at times.
+We would not recommend using their email support option, as they often don’t bother returning messages sent in this manner.
+We have had multiple messages go unanswered by IncFile, so we would strongly urge you to call them instead of filling out the contact form on their website.
 Their hours of operation are quite similar to CorpNet’s, as they’re available from 10 am to 7 pm ET Monday through Friday.

 While their processing times do vary depending on your state of formation, and whether you choose to expedite your service or not, it does seem like IncFile typically has slightly quicker turnaround times than CorpNet does.
 It’s not a big difference in most states, but IncFile can save you a few days here and there.